satoshisound/superbolt/README.md

              # Args: From channel, to channel, payment amount
              circular_payment(channel, lowest_balance_channel, payment_amount)
      ```
-   - [Loop](https://github.com/lightninglabs/loop) would be used only if circular payments are not feasable and channels become eggresiously imbalanced (perhaps > 90%).
+   - [Loop](https://github.com/lightninglabs/loop) would be used only if circular payments are not feasible and channels become egregiously imbalanced (perhaps > 90%).

    It is in the best interest of nodes to ensure they are able to route payments, and automation of this process will make it more manageable for node operators to route payments with a very high degree of success.